madebits/madebits.github.io/r/linux-csman.md

 **CSMan** is a *bash* script around `cryptsetup` for Ubuntu.

+## Introduction

+CSMan enables using `cryptsetup` conveniently to encrypt disk file containers or disk data partitions.
+CSMan cannot be used to encrypt live partitions.
+The follow are some of hard-coded settings on CSMan:

+* Uses `cryptsetup` in *plain* mode.
+* Supports only *EXT4* volumes.
+* Uses two nested *dm-crypt* mappers: *aes-xts-plain64* and *twofish-cbc-essiv:sha256*.
+* Mounts for current user under `$HOME/mnt/cms-*`.

 ## Installation

 Download repository files and copy as root under `/usr/local/bin` the following files: